eschen42/portableIcon/README.md

 - `bin\nticont.exe`
   - This is the actual Icon translator.
   - When invoked without the `-o` argument, this writes "icode" to a (non-functional) `.exe` with the same name as the `.icn` file, in the same directory.
-  - See `icont.*` below for a convient way to invoke this indirectly.
+  - See `icont.*` below for a convenient way to invoke this indirectly.
   - [`options_nticont.md`](./options_nticont.md) describes the options that may be passed for `nticont` and the environment variables that may be set for running the translated program.
     - This is drawn from [the `icont` reference material](https://cs.arizona.edu/icon/refernce/icontx.htm#icont).
 - `bin\nticonx.exe`
   - This is the actual Icon interpreter, which executes "icode".
-  - See `iconx.*` for a convient way to invoke this indirectly.
+  - See `iconx.*` for a convenient way to invoke this indirectly.
 - `bin\smudge.cmd` is a small utility that converts an "icode" file into a `.bat` file that locates and invokes the virtual machine; the search order is:
   1. The path set in the `ICONX` environment variable.
   1. `nticonx.exe` if it exists in the same directory as the `.bat` file.